bugra/putting-tensorflow-models-to-production/README.md

 ### How many
 - people are students
 - people have used Docker
+    - operating-system-level virtualization, also known as "containerization"
 - people have used `pip`
+    - Pip Installs Packages
 - people have used Tensorflow in some capacity